 You also need to take into account alumni who volunteer.
 They are donating to your fundraisers with their time.
 And given the hustle and bustle of today's world, that is pretty awesome!
 So be sure to include volunteer hours in your engagement metrics.

-Beyond tracking volunteers participation, you should also pay attention to alumni who have shown an interest in volunteering but haven’t yet participated.
+Beyond tracking volunteers participation, you should also pay attention to alumni interested in volunteering but haven't yet participated.
 This group could have demonstrated their interest by engaging with volunteering posts or signing up to volunteer.

 Consider setting up a nurturing campaign to convert this group into active volunteers.
 You could offer incentives, more targeted communication, or ask them to contribute to a fundraiser in a specific way.